What is collective bargaining?

 A more significant change arrived in 1973 when the Oregon legislature enacted the Public Employee Collective Bargaining Act (PECBA).
 This law provided for true collective bargaining and included the right for public employees to strike when the bargaining process did not produce a mutually agreeable contract.

-Whom do OEA locals represent for collective bargaining purposes?
+Who does OEA represent for collective bargaining purposes?

 OEA currently represents approximately 44,000 members through its 237 local affiliates.
 OEA locals represent the following categories of employees: